rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/4b-tekton.md

     - verify: run any checks to verify the package is valid and meets quality criteria
     - test: run unit tests

-    We use these phases in out build pipeline.
+    We use these phases in our build pipeline.
 The full lifecycle reference is <span style="color:blue;">[here.](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference)</span>

     **If you have done the Sonarqube item, you'll see additional information in there....** We use the checkstyle plugin in Sonarqube which is found under **Rules** - **Java** language, **Repository**